 Q1: SD-420 provided in last meeting the clause 13.8.3 states that the interface between SMF and UPF must be extended to allow SMF to install/update/remove HQOS related attributes (or profiles) on the UPF e.g. bandwidth shaping rate per RG, per device (in case of bridged home), and per access-node.
 Could BBF provide more information about which are the attributes and the profile to be supported?

+Q2: In order to progress the SA2 work to describe the Registration procedure over wireline access, SA2 kindly requests BBF to provide its decision on how NAS is transported between the 5G-RG and AGF.

+Q3:SA2 reached an interim agreements on the scenario that 5G-RG connected via W-5GAN convergent scenario described in TR 23.716, clause 8.

+SA2 assumes that a signalling connection between 5G-RG and AGF should be established to transport the NAS messages between 5G-RG and AGF.
+The definition of this signalling connection is considered under BBF responsibility.
+SA2 would kindly ask BBF to provide feedback on this assumption and whether and how the signalling connection is defined.
+See also Q2 above.

+SA2 would kindly ask BBF to take into account the overall conclusions and to provide feedback.

-Q3: 3SA2 has included TR 23.716 interim conclusion the BBF recommendations on SUPI for FN-RG which is not based on IMSI, that is access specific.
+Q3: SA2 has included TR 23.716 interim conclusion the BBF recommendations on SUPI for FN-RG which is not based on IMSI, that is access specific.
 SA2 would point clarify that when UE needs to indicate its subscription identity to the network (e.g. as part of the Registration procedure), the UE shall always provide this identity in concealed form as defined in TS 23.003 [19] (Subscription Concealed Identifier - SUCI).
 SA2 would kindly ask BBF to consider the following questions:

 Is the access specific identifier the Line ID as in candidate Solution X? if yes, which is the format of the Line Id?